Fish Camera

-DMEA personnel visit the camera daily to clean it; this may include cleaning the counting boards, removing debris, adjusting and cleaning the camera, etc. You'll notice the water clarity increases and decreases based on weather and light availability.
-Poor visibility due to recent rains typically clears up in a day or two, and maintenance to the system may cause poor conditions for a few hours.
+Natural Resources personnel visit the camera daily to clean it; this may include cleaning the counting boards, removing debris, adjusting and cleaning the camera, etc. You'll notice the water clarity increases and decreases based on weather and light availability.
+Poor visibility due to recent rains typically clears up in a couple hours, and maintenance may similarly cause poor conditions for a few minutes.
 If the feed freezes, try refreshing the webpage.

 We're extremely excited to have it up and running, and hope you enjoy watching the migration!